dlouangr/OutfitGen/README.md

 ## Testing

-For convienience, several .txt files are available in the /test_clothing folder that load clothing into the wardrobe.
+For convenience, several .txt files are available in the /test_clothing folder that load clothing into the wardrobe.